javiearth/git-course/git-course.md

 This course is under development, so new sections will be added in the following weeks/months.
 The current state of the course is:

-- [X] Git Essentials: covers day to day tasks.
+- [X] covers day to day tasks.

-- [] Git Intermediate: good practices and more in deep knowledge of the basics.
+- [ ] Git Intermediate: good practices and more in deep knowledge of the basics.

-- [] Git Advanced: covers advanced tasks only senior levels professionals will use.
+- [ ] Git Advanced: covers advanced tasks only senior levels professionals will use.

 **Important**
 Git commands are the same no matter which OS you're working with.
 Anyway, the commands in the *installation and previous knowledge* section may be different for you OS.
 Apart from that, everything should be same in your machine.